bradfrost/atomic-design/chapter-5.md

 **An artifact is something you'd find in an archaeological dig or a museum, whereas a system is a living, breathing entity**.
 A pattern library can provide helpful documentation, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.

 ## Changing minds, once again
 We've already discussed the importance of resetting everyone's expectations in order to establish a more collaborative, pattern-driven workflow.
-In order to save our design systems from the trash can and instead craft successful, lasting design systems, we must once again fundamentally rewire people's brains.
+In order to save our design systems from the trash can and craft successful, lasting design systems instead, we must once again fundamentally rewire people's brains.

 ### What is it we're making again?
 We *think* we merely design and build websites.
 And that's true for the most part.
 After all, that's what our clients pay us to do, and the products we create are the vehicles that generate money and success for an organization.
-So it seems natural to focus on the final implementations of the design system.
+So it seems natural to focus on the final implementations rather than the underlying system.
 With this mentality, the live products remain the primary focus of everyone's attention, while any pattern library exists as an offshoot that provides helpful documentation for the final products.

 {% include figure.html src="../images/content/workflow-website-first.png" caption="" %}